BUGS-NYU/maze-escapist/README.md

     - when character dies from knight, indicate the squares in which the knight is able to attack
     - with red shade

-- Sewon: add cannon obstacle
+- Sewon: implement cannon obstacle & death animation
 - Sewon: create new world's design
 - Sewon: add lvl9
     - larger map size